LimberDuck/limberduck_org_julio_7/docs/tools/nessus-file-reader/index.rst

    :target: .

-This is a |CLI| tool and python module which enables you to quickly parse nessus files containing the results of scans performed by using *Nessus* or *Tenable.sc* by © Tenable, Inc. used for |VA| [1]_ process.
+This is a |CLI| tool and python module which enables you to quickly parse nessus files containing the results of scans performed by using *Tenable Nessus* or *Tenable Security Center* by © Tenable, Inc. used for |VA| [1]_ process.
 This module will let you get data through functions grouped into categories like file, scan, host, and plugin to get specific information from the provided nessus scan files e.g. file size, report name,